Shattering $k$-sets with Permutations: Partially shattering every k -tuple

 Thus

 \end{proof}

 We now have all the ingredients needed to prove Theorem \ref{class t 3}.

 \begin{proof}[Proof of Theorem \ref{class t 3}] Clearly $f_3(n,1)=1$ as any $P \in S_n$ forces all triples from $[n]$ to appear in one order.
-Recall $\overline{P}$ is the reverse permutation of $P$, then we must have that all triples follow a different pattern in $\overline{P}$ as they did in $P$, hence $f_3(n,2)=2$.
+Recall the reverse permutation pf $P$, $\overline{P}$, then we must have that all triples follow a different pattern in $\overline{P}$ as they did in $P$, hence $f_3(n,2)=2$.

 The lower bound $f_3(n,3) \geq \log\log(n-1)$ comes directly from Theorem \ref{ES lower}.
-The upper bound $f_3(n,4) \leq 2\log\log(n)$ comes directly from Theorem \ref{little construction bound}.
+The upper bound $f_3(n,4) \leq 2\log\log n$ comes directly from Theorem \ref{little construction bound}.
 This gives us $f_3(n,t) = \Theta(\log\log n)$ when $t=3,4$.